 On-Line Transactional Processing (OLTP)

 They are transactional databases, designed to load and access your data quickly.
-Transactional means that they are used for the rapid sending and receiving of your organization’s data.
+This kinds of database relationships means that they are used for the rapid sending and receiving of your organization’s data.
 A typical example could be when you send money to a provider’s bank account to make a payment.

 Surely you have heard of some of the main OLTP products.
 But did you already know they are OLTP?
 Let’s review some of them…